Step-by-step Mosquitto MQTT broker installation & SSL configuration

 1.2 Installation guide

-2. Select the checkbox in order to install the program as a service.
+). - Check the option to install Mosquitto as a service.

-To manually start the broker, please open a CMD window in Mosquitto’s default installation folder and type
+) into the installation folder. - To manually start the broker, open a CMD window in the installation folder and execute:

 mosquitto

-To check the installed version and the socket we are using, type the command:
+- To verify the installed version and socket details, run:

 mosquitto -v